GitDanyaUser/panka/README.md

-# panka
+# pyste

 ## Info
-Welcome to the panka repository!
+Welcome to the pyste repository!
 This project is currently under construction and serves as a test project.
 The goal is to develop a small, yet powerful Text User Interface (TUI) engine in Python.

 ## Future Goals
 - **TUI Engine**: The main purpose of this project is to create a TUI engine that allows developers to easily build text-based user interfaces.